 Salmon spawning is a serious business because adult salmon return from the ocean to the waters where they originated from fertilized roe in the spawning process.
 They mate to produce new salmon, and then die; carcasses of dead salmon were in the creek and flycasting fishermen were fishing downstream.
 In late August the red salmon (with humped backs) were actively spawning and easy to see in the shallow waters.
 I took a number of pictures of several males attempting to mate with single females.
 The males are brighter in color and the female red salmon are drab.
 (Please, no email about this-it is just the way Mother Nature is here).
 Please enlarge the pictures to better see the fish.

 From downtown Anchorage, Go on A Street north down hill becomes Loop Road, cross Ship Creek and turn right on E. Whitney Road a short distance past the upscale Bridge Restaurant spanning Ship Creek to the dam and bridge viewing area.
 Do this ONLY in daylight hours.
 This area is a free exhibit with some interpretive panels to view and read.
 Park right at the exhibit area and make a careful U-turn to return to downtown Anchorage in the reverse of the directions.
-Do NOT try to turn right into the commercial port area on Port Road-this port entry is controlled and off-limits to tourist vehicles.
+Do NOT try to turn right into the commercial port area on Port Road-this port entry is controlled and off-limits to tourist vehicles.- Fishing

 This fabulous mural can be found on the side of J.C.
 Penneys, 406 W. 5th Avenue.